 The Rural Social Scheme provides a supplementary income for low-income farmers and fishermen/women who are unable to earn an adequate living.

-To participate in the scheme you must be getting:
+To participate in the scheme, you must be 25 years or over and getting:

 - Farm Assist